SamAllen06/lake_temp_work/documentation/lake_temperature_mapper/src/output/file_utils/list_to_text.md

-# List to Text (APP/src/output/file_utils/list_to_text.py)
+# List to Text
+APP/src/output/file_utils/list_to_text.py

 ## Purpose
-Converts a list of strings into a StringIO with each of strings on a new line.
+Converts a list of strings into a [StringIO](https://docs.python.org/3/library/io.html#io.StringIO) with each string on a new line.

 ## Example
 ```